kinshi/c3l/README.md

 ```

 ### Limitations
-As I mentioned before 0x1000 is always read by the VIC as character ROM.
+As I mentioned above 0x1000 is always read by the VIC as character ROM.
 Your
 program will still use this memory normally.
 See [vicdemo1](https://github.com/sgjava/c3l/blob/master/src/vicdemo1.c)
-for an example of using the ROM character set and ASCII to PETSCII translation of
+for an example of using the ROM character set and the ASCII to PETSCII translation
-printVicPet.
+of printVicPet.

 Sprites flicker and cause characters on the screen to flicker too.
 I'm not sure
 if this is VICE or if it would happen on a real C128.